THE TURNING POINT TOUR IN THE NETHERLANDS

 Next on the program is Teylers Museum, almost around the corner.
 Spend as long as you like in the museum.
 It closes at 5 PM so you’ll have plenty of time.
 Teylers Museum is an art, natural history and science museum established in 1778 that was originally founded as a center for contemporary art and science by the cloth merchant and banker Pieter Teyler van der Hulst, who was a Mennonite and follower of the Scottish Enlightenment.
 The art section of the museum is notable for its extensive collection of old master’s prints and drawings, including 25 works by Michelangelo and nearly the complete graphic work of Rembrandt.

 You have been promised two dinners from us.
 Tonight is the first and our suggestion is a cheese fondue at Restaurant In Het Goede Uur (In The Good Hour), one of Haarlem’s oldest restaurants known for its excellent wines and cheeses.
 And yes Tim, they have beer too.

 JP Den Tex is a modern-day troubadour and storyteller, mixing up Rock and Americana with European influences such as French chanson.
 Some pundits have dubbed his music “Beatnik Americana”, referring to JP’s quirky, nomadic brand of Americana. – “They say ‘Beatnik Americana’—I say ‘Top quality adult pop music” (Maverick Magazine / UK).

 We’ll leave the hotel at 10 am, walk to Haarlem Station and take a train to Amsterdam.
-From the previous trips we learned that to please everybody in Amsterdam is very hard, maybe impossible, as everybody seem to have different ideas and wishes about what to visit and see in Amsterdam.
+From the previous trips we learned that to please everybody in Amsterdam is very hard, maybe even impossible, as everybody seem to have different ideas and wishes about what to visit and see in Amsterdam.

 The hop on – hop off City sightseeing is the perfect way to experience all the highlights of Amsterdam.
 With the total 7 stops you will visit the famous sights such The Anne Frank House, Rijksmuseum, Van Gogh museum, the Heineken Experience and past most of Amsterdam top sights such as the Old Port, the Skinny Bridge and the Jordaan district.

 At the agreed time we meet again, find a place to eat and get a train back to Haarlem.

-We depart 9:15 am today and will be driving towards the village Broek op Langedijk, where we’ll visit ‘The authentic vegetable auction where the auction clock is still going’, make a round trip by boat in the Realm of the Thousand Islands, have a look on an authentic auction day, learn everything about ‘baggerbeugel’ (dredging frames), a ‘slikpramen’ (silt flatboats) and ‘poepe-witte’ (poopy- whites) – cabbages and also walk through the historic vegetable garden.
-And … you’ll participate in a real auction.
-Below a picture of last year’s visit just before Tim Grimm bought 65 kilos of onions.
+Today we’ll drive towards the village Broek op Langedijk, where we’ll visit ‘The authentic vegetable auction where the auction clock is still going’, make a round trip by boat in the Realm of the Thousand Islands, have a look on an authentic auction day, learn everything about ‘baggerbeugel’ (dredging frames), a ‘slikpramen’ (silt flatboats) and ‘poepe-witte’ (poopy- whites) – cabbages and also walk through the historic vegetable garden…..And … you’ll participate in a real auction.
+Below picture of was taken just before Tim Grimm bought 65 kilos of onions.